xTool D1 vs D1 Pro

 Availability: xTool D1 vs D1 Pro

 Currently, only the D1 Pro and newer machines are offered on xTool’s site.
-The D1 was released back in 2021, and it’s been recently phased out.

 This means that the availability of the D1 Pro is a lot better.
 You can buy one today and have it in no time.
-If you go for a D1, you might be waiting a while or dealing with a shady seller.

 Laser Power

-The original D1 only came with a 10W cutting head, which is the industry standard.
 The new D1 Pro can feature a 5W, 10W, or 20W laser cutting head — you choose how much power you want.
+And now very recently xTool have even released a 40W laser head option!

 It might seem like a subtle difference, but it can make a huge impact on your projects.
 A 20W laser will cut material two times faster than a 10W laser can.
 That’s why we chose the 20W version for our hands-on review.